Commentar/JsonStorage/README.md

 Storage mechanism for the [Commentar][commentar] project.
 This storage mechanism requires no database, but rather stores the data encoded in the JSON format on the filesystem.

+This should only be used for development purposes to have a portable way of introducing some persistent storage.
+It should *never* be used in production.

 Installation
 -